 Some thought and a little bit of imagination can go a long way in branding you.
 The bottom line is that you need to not only look carefully at what you are posting and displaying online, but also always try to observe it all from the eyes of your target audience.
 Although you are branding You – the crazy thing is that it’s all about them!

-One of my favorite mentors keeps drumming this message into her students – “You sell by listening, you sell by listening” but you must also brand by istening.
+One of my favourite mentors keeps drumming this message into her students – “You sell by listening, you sell by listening” but you must also brand by listening.
 Unless your brand is appealing to your target audience, it doesn’t matter how professional it looks, it will not produce the results that you need to create a viable business.

 The basic tasks that you need to spend the most time and thought on are:

-choose a good brand name – preferaby with a keyword or keywords that your target audience are searching for.
+choose a good brand name – preferably with a keyword or keywords that your target audience are searching for.
 Although it’s fun to be on trend with your posts,

 make sure that most of your content is evergreen so that you will be branding yourself on an ongoing basis